torijacarlos/nou/projects/asobi/learning-cpp.md

 [IDirectSoundBuffer](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/mt708923(v=vs.85))

-According to the docs, there is no need to create a primary buffer.
+First of all, I'm messing up the write process to the audio buffer, so let's go back to some basics.
+We are using a Cyclic buffer